 He attended the American Medical Society for Sports Medicine Annual meeting in 2011 where he delivered a case report on Atypical Left Foot Pain.

-After his completion of UNC Sports Medicine Fellowship Program, Dr. Pope accepted the position as a Primary Care physician and Sports Medicine physician at Novant-Presbyterian in Charlotte, NC.
+Dr. Pope completed his fellowship on June 28, 2013 and currently holds the position as a Primary Care physician and Sports Medicine physician at Novant-Presbyterian in Charlotte, NC.

 Aaron Vaughan, MD

 Aaron Vaughan, MD completed his residency training in family medicine at the University of Virginia where he was chief resident.
 Dr. Vaughan attended Wright State University’s School of Medicine where he received his Doctor of Medicine.
 His undergraduate studies were completed at Grove City College in Pennsylvania.